 - Compliance The NPS and the FAA are both responsible for the monitoring and oversight of the ATMP.
-To ensure compliance, operators are required to equip all aircraft used for commercial air tours with flight monitoring technology, use flight monitoring technology during all commercial air tours under the ATMP, and to report flight monitoring data as an attachment to the operator's semi-annual reports. - Required Reporting Operators will submit to the FAA and the NPS semi-annual reports regarding the number of commercial air tours over the Park or within 1⁄2 mile of its boundary, and flight monitoring data. - Operator Training and Education When made available by Park staff, operators/pilots will take at least one training course per year conducted by the NPS.

-- Annual Meeting At the request of either of the agencies, the Park staff, the local FAA FSDO, and all operators will meet once per year to discuss the implementation of the ATMP and any amendments or other changes to the ATMP. - In-Flight Communication For situational awareness when conducting tours over the Park, the operators will utilize frequency 122.9 and report when they enter and depart a route.
-The pilot should identify their company, aircraft, and route to make any other aircraft in the vicinity aware of their position. - Non-transferability of Allocations Annual operations under the ATMP are non-transferable. - Limit on Concurrent Operations Southwest Safaris may conduct only one commercial air tour at a time over the Park or outside the Park but within 1⁄2 mile of its boundary.
+To ensure compliance, operators are required to equip all aircraft used for commercial air tours with flight monitoring technology, use flight monitoring technology during all commercial air tours under the ATMP, and to report flight monitoring data as an attachment to the operator's semi-annual reports. - Required Reporting Operators will submit to the FAA and the NPS semi-annual reports regarding the number of commercial air tours over the Park or within 1⁄2 mile of its boundary that are conducted by the operator. - Operator Training and Education When made available by Park staff, operators/pilots will take at least one training course per year conducted by the NPS. - Annual Meeting At the request of either of the agencies, the Park staff, the local FAA FSDO, and all operators will meet once per year to discuss the implementation of the ATMP and any amendments or other changes to the ATMP. - In-Flight Communication For situational awareness when conducting tours over the Park, the operators will utilize frequency 122.9 and report when they enter and depart a route.
+The pilot should identify their company, aircraft, and route to make any other aircraft in the vicinity aware of their position. - Non-transferability of Allocations: Annual operations under the ATMP are non-transferable.